home-assistant/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

 ## Customizing an entity

-After adding a new device, the entity may not have a friendly name and the automatically assigned entity ID might look very technical.
-If you like, you can use your own naming concept for devices.
-Or you may want to change other elements, such as the icon.
+After adding a new device, you might find the automatically assigned entity ID too technical and the entity lacking a friendly name.
+You can personalize these elements to better fit your naming conventions or modify other attributes like the icon.

 To change entity attributes, follow these steps: